weirdlookingjay/monday/README.md

 - Added ability to create Projects (Boards) from the dashboard UI
 - Added ability to create Groups within a project from the task creation modal
+- Added ability to rename and delete Groups from the dashboard UI
 - Added a "Projects" link in the sidebar for easier navigation
 - Improved task creation flow: tasks must be associated with a project and group